Can We Live on Mars? | Science Me

 How to Get to Mars

 The moment we leave the protective shroud of the Earth's atmosphere and magnetic field, conditions in space become pretty inhospitable.
-The Mars-bound Starship must be equipped to overcome challenges as diverse as space debris ripping through the hull, to the safe disposal of passenger poo.
+The Starship must be equipped to overcome challenges as diverse as space debris ripping through the hull, to the safe disposal of passenger poo.

 The shortest journey time to Mars is about six months, though it's usually longer due to the independent orbits of the planets.
 On close approach roughly every two years, Earth and Mars are 62 million km apart, while the average straight line distance at any time is 225 million km.